1.1. During the NFL season, the minimum roster size is 40 players and the maximum is 50 players.

 4.4.
 The last 4 picks will go to the teams which made the post-season, with the last pick going to the DynaBowl champion and the second to last pick going to the runner-up.
 Teams losing the playoff semi-finals will be assigned picks in reverse seed order.

 4.5.
-Where a team’s position is tied with another, the tie-breakers described in rule 9.1.7. will be applied.
+Where a team’s position is tied with another, the team with the fewest Potential Points (listed on MFL, under Reports>Standings>Power Rank.

 4.6.
 The draft will be a slow draft.
 This is a draft that takes place over a period of days or weeks and allows for trading of draft picks during the draft.
-The proposed rules for the draft are as follows (though may change before the event takes place):
+The rules for the draft are as follows:

 4.6.2.
 When a team makes a pick the clock will start for the next team.